List of Terms

 Targeted math instruction introduces and reinforces skills from the UCDS Math Continuum.
 Teaching teams often introduce skills that students will need to solve the current Math Vitamins.
 For example, an activity to introduce measuring angles with protractors might be introduced prior to a Math Vitamin with a geometry focus.
 Teachers individualize math instruction and help students set appropriate goals.

 During math skills time, teachers work with both groups and individuals to help students develop facility with mathematical operations.
 Manipulative materials are often used to solidify student understanding as we teach algorithms for multi-digit addition, subtraction, multiplication and division.
 Teachers use a variety of resources to provide students the practice that they need to become comfortable with each operation.
 We assess students on an ongoing basis during skills time and are able to see how well students can use skills when they solve the Math Vitamin.
 New concepts and skills are introduced as students reach continuum benchmarks.
-In addition to the math skills, children practice math facts at home to become fluent.
+In addition to the math skills, children practice math facts to become fluent.

 Math Vitamin